National Mascot Day – June 17, 2026

 National Mascot Day FAQs

-What is another word for a mascot?
+What makes a good mascot?

 National Mascot Day Activities